How dialysis is performed

-The operation to create the AV fistula is usually carried out six weeks before haemodialysis begins.
+The operation to create the AV fistula is usually carried out around four to eight weeks before haemodialysis begins.
 This allows the tissue and skin surrounding the fistula to heal.

 If your blood vessels are too narrow to create an AV fistula, an alternative procedure known as an AV graft may be recommended.
-This involves using a piece of synthetic tubing (graft) to connect an artery to a vein.
+A piece of synthetic tubing (graft) is used to connect the artery to the vein.

-As a short-term measure, or if haemodialysis is suddenly required due to a medical emergency, you may be given a neck line.
+As a short-term measure, or in an emergency, you may be given a neck line.
 This is where a small tube is inserted into a vein in your neck.
-Once the AV fistula has been created and has had time to heal, the neck line can be removed.

 The haemodialysis process